franciscop/server/README.md

 ### Real time

 Websockets were never this easy to use!
-With socket.io on the front-end, you can simply do this in the back-end to handle those events:
+You can simply use `router.socket` in the back-end to handle those events:

 ```js
 // chat/router.js